-GCSE Optio GCSE Options Process 2024 2024 Stage 1 Stage 2 Stage 3 Stage 4 Stage 5 Stage 6 Stage 7 C d)) × × ×) Parent Information Evening Options assembly & PSHE Do your research Time to choose your options Waiting game & Timetabling Review your choices GCSEs Start December 2023 February-March February 15 th - 29 th March April - May 1 st June 4 th September Parents are invited into school for an information evening all about the GCSE Options process.
-Miss Billingham will run Option information assemblies each week.
-In tutor time, students will be given more info. during their PSHE sessions where they have a chance to ask questions.
-To help you make up your mind, we will send you the KS4 Options Prospectus.
-Some departments will also make a short video explaining what their course is all about esp. if you haven't studied it in Years 7-9.
-You will be given your unique login details on 15 th March to use the online platform T.O.O.L.S. to make your choices by 29 th March.
-Scan this QR code to get to T.O.O.L.S The Year 9 team will review all the option choices and start the timetabling process.
+GCSE Optio 3CSE Options Process 2025 2025 Stage 1 Stage 2 Stage 3 Stage 4 Stage 5 Stage 6 Stage 7 1 0 )>×× in the second Parent Information Evening Parents Evening & Assemblies Do your research & Taster sessions Time to choose your options Waiting game & Timetabling Review your choices GCSEs Start 14 th Jan 2025 6 th Feb Feb - Mar 14 th - 28 th Mar Apr - May 1st Jun 4 th Sept 2025 Parents are invited into school for an information evening all about the GCSE Options process.
+To help you learn more about Options, you will be provided with the GCSE Options Prospectus.
+Parents will have a chance to meet teachers and discuss your suitability on various courses.
+Mr Clarke will run Option assemblies weekly.
+Students will be given more info. during their PSHE sessions where they will have a chance to ask questions.
+Some departments will also make a short video explaining what their course is all about esp. if you haven't studied it before.
+You may also be able to do a taster lesson in that subject!
+Log into Unifrog to research careers & subjects they require www.unifrog.org You will be given your unique login details on 14 th March to use the online platform T.O.O.L.S. to make your choices by 28 th March.
+Scan this QR code to get to T.O.O.L.S.
+We will review all the option choices in consultation with all the staff involved including the SENCO and start the timetabling process.
 No further changes can be made at this time.
-Students receive their choices to review and let us know of any changes they wish to make.
+Students receive their choices to review.
+At this stage, you can let us know of any changes you wish to make.
 Students and parents will be contacted if options need to be reviewed or if a course is no longer running due to low uptake.
 Students start their new courses.
-Of course, if you decide after starting a course that it's not for you, you may be allowed to change it pending on space.
+If you decide after starting a course that it's not for you, you may be allowed to change it pending on space.
 Good luck!
-The conney connuity conney